Archive for May, 2009

 When someone has trouble singing the way they want to, a voice teacher tries to identify the problem and help the singer sing again…or better…or finally!
 It is curious, however, that there seem to be almost as many ways to describe and fix problems as there are singing teachers.
 Certainly there seem to be many techniques out there and trying to identify whether or not a particular teacher can help you can be as difficult as herding cats!
 Yet every singing teacher seems to think they have the answer and, like merchants in a bazaar, they hawk their wares with authority and charismatic charm.
 Often, we singing teachers cling to the belief of the one true way, which is ours, of course, and stake claim to singing methods and teaching ideas that cannot really be claimed at all.

 Any teacher, whether they teach singing or biology, is a product of their teachers and their personal experiences.
 Therefore, though they may teach a particular approach, their way will actually be unique.
 I worked with Seth Riggs for many years and before that I worked with one of his proteges…and several people who had no connection to him at all.
 I certainly believe in what he taught me as it really made a difference in my voice, but it is not the only thing I learned about singing that worked for me!
-Speech Level Singing is not a software that any “certified professional” can plug in and therefore teach just like Seth.
-However, it is good for those teachers who are certified as it gives them some referrals, and it may be good for you IF you find a teacher who can really teach that technique AND is also someone you feel you can trust with your voice.
-Those two requirements are not always found in the same person AND speech level singing is not the only technique that works!!
+SpeechLevel Singing is not a software that any “certified professional” can plug in and therefore teach just like Seth.
+However, it is good for those teachers who are certified as they have to thoroughly understand the technique before being certified, and it may be good for you IF you find a teacher who is also someone you feel you can trust with your voice.

-So, how do you find a singing teacher that will really help YOU?
+So, how do you find a singing teacher that will really help you?
 Here are some simple steps to follow that will make the search a little easier:

 1. Get references.
 You can do this several ways.
 Call a local college or university and find out if any of their voice teachers give private lessons, or have students who do.
 Or go to a musical theater production or a nightclub or coffee shop and listen to singers with the idea of identifying one you’d like to emulate.
 Then go backstage and talk to them about their singing teacher.
 Or go to recitals or concerts at universities and colleges and listen for singers who have a lot of range, nice tone, good diction and good stage presence.
 Find out with whom they study and get the contact information you need to reach that singing teacher.
 Eventually your sleuth work will lead to a list of singing teachers with whom you may want to study.